leanprover/fp-lean/functional-programming-lean/src/dependent-types.md

 ```

 Further examples of dependent types include:
- * [The introductory section on polymorphism](getting-to-know/polymorphism.md) contains `posOrNegThree`, in which the function's return type depends on the value of the argument;
+ * [The introductory section on polymorphism](getting-to-know/polymorphism.md) contains `posOrNegThree`, in which the function's return type depends on the value of the argument.
- * [The `OfNat` type class](type-classes/pos.md#literal-numbers) depends on the specific natural number literal being used;
+ * [The `OfNat` type class](type-classes/pos.md#literal-numbers) depends on the specific natural number literal being used.
- * [The `CheckedInput` structure](functor-applicative-monad/applicative.md#validated-input) used in the example of validators depends on the year in which validation occurred; and
+ * [The `CheckedInput` structure](functor-applicative-monad/applicative.md#validated-input) used in the example of validators depends on the year in which validation occurred.
- * [Subtypes](functor-applicative-monad/applicative.md#subtypes) contain propositions that refer to particular values,
+ * [Subtypes](functor-applicative-monad/applicative.md#subtypes) contain propositions that refer to particular values.
  * Essentially all interesting propositions, including those that determine the validity of [array indexing notation](props-proofs-indexing.md), are types that contain values and are thus dependent types.

 Dependent types vastly increase the power of a type system.
 The flexibility of return types that branch on argument values enables programs to be written that cannot easily be given types in other type systems.
-The power of d

-TODO write a couple sentences about why DT both allows more programs and stronger invariants, give warning about tying in knots
+At the same time, dependent types allow a type signature to restrict which values may be returned from a function, enabling strong invariants to be enforced at compile time.

+However, programming with dependent types can be quite complex, and it requires a whole set of skills above and beyond functional programming.
+Expressive specifications can be complicated to fulfill, and there is a real risk of creating tying oneself in knots and being unable to complete the program.
+On the other hand, this process can lead to new understanding, which can be expressed in a refined type that can be fulfilled.
+While this chapter scratches the surface of dependently typed programming, it is a deep topic that deserves an entire book of its own.